LevelUpMarketers/trying-to-adult-rva-2025/docs/RecurringBilling.md

 subscriptions.
 The results of each row, including transaction details, are printed line by line in a read‑only text area beneath the **Process CSV** button after processing.
+Name comparisons are case-insensitive and trimmed to help match entries even if Authorize.Net contains minor variations like extra spaces or middle initials.
+The importer also checks both the order description and invoice number for the membership phrases.